Glocal University

 Glocal University is a private and coeducational institution located in Saharanpur, Uttar Pradesh, India.
 It is situated in the foothills of Shivalik mountains.
 The university is a non-profit university established by the Uttar Pradesh Private Universities Act, 2011, (U.P.
-Act no. 2 of 2012) and is recognized by University Grant Commission.
+Act no. 2 of 2012) and is recognised by University Grant Commission.
 In keeping with its vision of Global canvass, local colours, the school's name is a portmanteau of "global" and "local".
 The university's 6 major schools offer more than 35 undergraduate, post-graduate, and professional courses.
 In 2023, Glocal signed an MoU with Noida-based MEKO Health Care Pvt.
 Ltd. The collaboration aims to enhance the learning support system for healthcare professionals in India and globally by sharing resources for effective upskilling and vocational programs, focusing on digital learning, hands-on training, awarding certifications, degrees, diplomas, and fellowships and sharing infrastructure and technical expertise.

 Facilities

 Campus

 Glocal's self-contained campus is spread across 350 acres.
 It is situated close to the urban industrial cities of Saharanpur and Dehradun, on the Dehradun-Saharanpur Road.
 The university is approximately a two hours by car from Dehradun's Jolly Grant Airport.

 Glocal University is a part of the Grand Peak Group.